 One of the advantages to engaging contingent workers is the ability to shift payroll expenses from fixed costs to more variable costs in order to gain greater control over contingent workforce spend.
 However, a de-centralized program will result in inconsistent hiring and management tactics that prevent seamless administration over functions like contractor payroll.

-If your organization is experiencing leakage in its contractor payroll program or you're interested in learning more about how to better manage your contractor payroll program, the following information will provide insight.
+If your organization is experiencing leakage in its contractor payroll program or you're interested in learning more about what to consider when choosing a contractor payroll program partner, the following information will provide insight.

 Contractor payroll: How to pay contractors